Stages of Alzheimer's disease

 When the person nears death, comfort measures become the focus.
 As in the care of any person living with a terminal illness, physical as well as emotional and spiritual needs must be carefully considered and attended to, focusing on quality of life and comfort.

-To learn more, visit our section on End of life care.
+To learn more, visit our section on End of life care or read our end of life information sheet.

 Last Updated: 09/11/12